 Hit-And-Run Crash Kills Motorcyclist

-We now know that a woman has been charged in the death of a motorcyclist.
+We now know that a woman has been charged with the death of a motorcyclist.
 The incident stems from a hit-and-run crash that occurred last month.
 According to the Charlotte-Mecklenburg Police Department, the crash happened on West Boulevard near Clanton Road.
 Vonda Patterson Steward was driving her Ford Fusion when she struck 40-year-old Daryl Lamont Miller.
 He died from his injuries and she fled from the scene.

 At Brown, Moore & Associates, PLLC, we know that motorcyclists are vulnerable on the roadway and we want to help if you sustain an injury that was caused by another person’s negligence.
 Our qualified and experienced team will work to secure the compensation you deserve.
 When you need a Charlotte motorcycle accident attorney, call us today.